JuliaLang/julia/doc/manual/modules.rst

 Julia provides the ability to create precompiled versions of modules to reduce this time.

-There are two mechanisms that can achieve this: incremental compile and custom system image.

-To create a custom system image that can be used when starting Julia with the ``-J`` option, recompile Julia after modifying the file ``base/userimg.jl`` to require the desired modules.

 To create an incremental precompiled module file, add ``__precompile__()`` at the top of your module file (before the ``module`` starts).
 This will cause it to be automatically compiled the first time it is imported.
 Alternatively, you can manually call ``Base.compilecache(modulename)``.
 The resulting cache files will be stored in ``Base.LOAD_CACHE_PATH[1]``.
-Subsequently, the module is automatically recompiled upon ``import`` whenever any of its dependencies change; dependencies are modules it imports, the Julia build, files it includes, or explicit dependencies declared by ``include_dependency(path)`` in the module file(s).
+Subsequently, the module is automatically recompiled upon ``import`` whenever any of its dependencies change;
+dependencies are modules it imports, the Julia build, files it includes, or explicit dependencies declared by ``include_dependency(path)`` in the module file(s).

+For file dependencies, a change is determined by examining whether the modification time (mtime) of each file loaded by ``include`` or added explicity by ``include_dependency`` is unchanged, or equal to the modification time truncated to the nearest second (to accommodate systems that can't copy mtime with sub-second accuracy).
+It also takes into account whether the path to the file chosen by the search logic in ``require`` matches the path that had created the precompile file.

+It also takes into account the set of dependencies already loaded into the current process and won't recompile those modules, even if their files change or disappear, in order to avoid creating incompatibilities between the running system and the precompile cache.
+If you want to have changes to the source reflected in the running system, you should call ``reload("Module")`` on the module you changed, and any module that depended on it in which you want to see the change reflected.

 Precompiling a module also recursively precompiles any modules that are imported therein.
 If you know that it is *not* safe to precompile your module (for the reasons described below), you should put ``__precompile__(false)`` in the module file to cause ``Base.compilecache`` to throw an error (and thereby prevent the module from being imported by